apache/celeborn/docs/developers/shuffleclient.md

 - `attemptNumber` is the attempt id of reduce task, can be safely set to any value
 - `startMapIndex` is the index of start map index of interested map range, set to 0 if you want to read all partition data
-- `endMapIndex` is the index of end map index of interested map range, set to a very large value if you want to read all partition data
+- `endMapIndex` is the index of end map index of interested map range, set to `Integer.MAX_VALUE` if you want to read all partition data

 The returned input stream is guaranteed to be `Exactly Once`, meaning no data lost and no duplicated reading, or else